AnbazhaganThangaraj/ui_to_ux_task/README.md

 4. Open this url http://localhost:2024/api-docs/ in browser to access REST API's via Swagger docs.
 Or else can execute via postman.

 5. Provide Authorization (apiKey) - **416f786b666b4e6f6b784d6b676f79** which is present in .env file for API access.
-Also add a dummy token to execute the API.
+Also add a dummy token to execute the API